Malthide/Software-Security/README.md

   2. Install a database manager, we have been using Oracle Database 21C https://www.oracle.com/in/database/technologies/xe-downloads.html

+      Make sure to run the oracle database manager setup as an administrator on Windows.

       <i>A supplementary guide for setting up Oracle Database Manager</i>
        https://www.oracle.com/in/database/technologies/appdev/xe/quickstart.html